vpa1977/chiselled-jre/README.md

 # Chiselled JRE

-The different releases of this chiselled Ubuntu image are maintained via channel branches (e.g. `channels/8/edge`).
+The different releases of this chiselled Ubuntu image are maintained via channel branches (e.g. `channels/17/edge`).

 Read more about the repository structure and build automation [here](<https://github.com/ubuntu-rocks/.github/blob/main/profile/README.md#-joining-the-ubuntu-rocks-project>).

 ## Image Characteristics

-According to JetBrains' 2022 [Java Developer Ecosystem](https://www.jetbrains.com/lp/devecosystem-2022/java/) survey, 60% of the developers still regularly used Java 8, 59% developed applications for Apache Tomcat and 67% used Spring Boot as an alternative to an application server.
+According to JetBrains' 2022 [Java Developer Ecosystem](https://www.jetbrains.com/lp/devecosystem-2022/java/) survey, 30% of the developers still regularly use Java 17, 59% developed applications for Apache Tomcat and 67% used Spring Boot as an alternative to an application server.
 We will use those application platforms for the comparison of the image characteristics.

 New Relic 2022 [Java Ecosystem report](https://newrelic.com/resources/report/2022-state-of-java-ecosystem) listed the following top JDK vendors:
  - Oracle Corporation 34.48%